digital-farms/MicroCast/for user/README.md

 ---

-*MicroCast v0.1 - Made for M5Cardputer community*
+*MicroCast v0.2 - Made for M5Cardputer community*

+**New in v0.2:**
+- 📊 Three sections: NEW, TOP, YOU
+- ℹ️ Info window with quick help ([I] key)
+- 🏆 TOP section shows most liked posts
+- 👤 YOU section with profile stats
+- ⚡ Instant like updates (no refresh needed)
+- 🎨 Improved UI with section buttons